jasperroloff/erecht24-hugo/README.md

 - The usage of the API requires a valid premium subscription for eRecht24
 - An API key for the corresponding project has to exist.
 It can be created in the [eRecht24 Project-Manager](https://www.e-recht24.de/mitglieder/tools/projekt-manager/)
-- This project is written in Python 3.8, so it requires a working Python distribution
+- This script is written in Python 3.8, hence it requires a working Python distribution

 ## Setup

-1. Download/Clone the `run.py`, `requirements.txt` and the `config.yaml`
+1. Download or clone the files `run.py`, `requirements.txt` and `config.yaml`
 2. Configure the API key by setting an environment variable (`export API_KEY=xxxx`) or by creating a file called `.env` with the following content:
 ```
 API_KEY=xxxxx
 ```
 3. Configure all values in `config.yaml` according to your needs (see below)
 4. Install all requirements by running `pip -r requirements.txt`
-5. Execute the script (e.g. `python3 run.py`)
+5. Run the script (e.g. `python3 run.py`)
 6. You should now see the markdown files appear in your output directory

 ## Configuration

-The `config.yaml` is used for configuring the script.
+The `config.yaml` is used to configure the script.
 The settings are explained here:

 **General `config.yaml`:**